samiternity/QuizManagementSystem/readme.md

 ## License

 This project is licensed under the MIT License.
+See the LICENSE file for more details.